New Orleans – Four Things To Do for First Time Visitors

 1. Take a Tour

 Shameless self-promotion?
 Somewhat, yes.
 But honestly, I would rather that you take a history tour from a competitor than not take one at all.
-New Orleans is too complex, too unique, and too interesting for someone to visit and without learning the back-story.
+New Orleans is too complex, too unique, and too interesting for someone to visit without learning the back-story.
 You need to know why the French Quarter has it’s unique architecture, what Creole and Cajun mean, and why they built a city in the middle of a flood-plain.
 Please, please, take a tour.

 2. Nightlife?
 Forget Bourbon Street – go to Frenchmen Street